 bloody back, kneeling down prostrate and praying to nobody in a tunnel with no end.

-see I’m not afraid of flying, and no matter how many rocks you hold
+and it would do you good to realise that no matter how many rocks you hold

 I tell her she has brown eyes like me.